ESSWE home

 This network aims to foster dialogue on the role of gender and sexuality in Western esotericism.
 From antiquity to the present day, individuals have continually deployed esoteric ideas to explicate, challenge, or completely overhaul traditional binaries of sex and gender; as such, the history of Western esotericism overlaps continually with that of feminism, eugenics, sexology, free love, celibacy, gay and lesbian liberation, polyamory, gender non-conformity, and other such currents.
 Despite these convergences, gender and sexuality have only recently emerged as key analytical categories within the field, and many of their implications for esotericism are yet to be explored and theorized.
 Since 2000, important initiatives in this direction have been forged by researchers both within and beyond esotericism studies, including scholars of religion, cultural studies, literature, art history, critical gender, sexuality, and queer theory.[1]
 As of yet, however, scholars have lacked a platform through which to exchange their ideas and share their findings across disciplinary lines.
 ESOGEN provides a vital forum for such exchange.

-The co-directors of ESOGEN are Manon Hedenborg White (Karlstad Univeristy) and Christine Ferguson (University of Stirling).
+The co-directors of ESOGEN are Manon Hedenborg White (Malmö University) and Tanya Cheadle (University of Glasgow).
 For more information, contact

 ESOLIT: Esotericism and Literature